7 Epic Hikes for a Close-Up View of the Iconic Hollywood Sign

 Distance: 6 miles round trip

-Starting at the Charlie Turner Trailhead across the parking lot from the Observatory, this trail feels like an amalgamation of everything Griffith Park has to offer: expansive dusty tracks, shrub-fringed footpaths, craggy bluffs.
+Starting at the Charlie Turner Trailhead across the parking lot from the Observatory, this trail feels like an amalgamation of everything Griffith Park has to offer: expansive dusty tracks, shrub-fringed footpaths, and craggy bluffs.
 It’ll take you to Mt.
-Hollywood for sweeping views of the Observatory and the Hollywood sign itself, best seen at sunset, then on to Mt.
-Lee for more covetable views.
+Hollywood for sweeping views of the Observatory, as well as the Hollywood sign itself (which is best seen at sunset), then on to Mt.
+Lee for more jaw-dropping views.
 While some parts of this hike might not be for the less intrepid, especially the untampered Mt.
 Chapel Trail that’s off the tourist trail, it’s more rewarding than it’s given credit for.
-It does call for a pair of hiking shoes with excellent traction, however, and swap out those shorts for something longer to avoid thorny stabs from the overgrown brush.
+However, it does call for a pair of hiking shoes with excellent traction, and make sure to swap out your hiking shorts for something longer to avoid thorny stabs from the overgrown brush.

 Griffith Park